mcanouil/rstartup/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is the work-in-progress repo for the slides about rstartup.
+This is the repository for the slides about how to have a good start with R (in French).